Religion in Tuvalu

 Christianity is the predominant religion in Tuvalu, with Calvinism being the single largest denomination.

-The Church of Tuvalu (Tuvaluan: Te Ekalesia Kelisiano Tuvalu, EKT) accounts for around 97% of the total population and is the state church of Tuvalu, although in practice this merely entitles it to "the privilege of performing special services on major national events".
-It is Calvinist in orientation and has a Congregationalist polity.
+Approximately 86% of the population belonged to the Church of Tuvalu (Tuvaluan: Te Ekalesia Kelisiano Tuvalu, EKT) in the 2022 census and it is the state church of Tuvalu, although in practice this merely entitles it to "the privilege of performing special services on major national events"; it is Calvinist in orientation and has a Congregationalist polity.

 Church of Tuvalu

-Adherents of the Church of Tuvalu comprise about 97% of the 11,000 (2017 estimate) inhabitants of Tuvalu.
+Adherents of the Church of Tuvalu comprise about 86% of the 10,632 inhabitants of Tuvalu.

 All nine islands of Tuvalu, encompassing a combined land area of 26 km2, have traditional chiefs (alikis) who are members of the Church of Tuvalu.

 The most prominent building on Funafuti is the Fētu'ao Lima (Morning Star Church) of the Church of Tuvalu.

 Other religions/denominations

-Most followers of other religions or denominations, making up small populations of members of the Seventh-day Adventist Church, the Tuvalu Brethren Church (a charismatic Protestant denomination), the Jehovah's Witnesses and Catholics, are found in the capital city, Funafuti.
-The small following of the Baháʼí Faith are found on Nanumea Island.
+Most followers of other religions or denominations, making up small populations of members of the Seventh-day Adventist Church (2%), the Tuvalu Brethren Church (a charismatic Protestant denomination) (3%), the Jehovah's Witnesses (1%) and Catholics (1%), are found in the capital city, Funafuti.

+The Baháʼí Faith constitutes 1% of the population.
+The Baháʼís are mainly found on Nanumea, and also Funafuti.

 The Catholic community is served by the Mission Sui Iuris of Funafuti.
 The sole Catholic church in the country is Teone Church in Vaiaku.

 There are also smaller numbers of Muslims, Baptists, members of the Church of Jesus Christ of Latter-day Saints and atheists.
 As of 2010, the Ahmadiyya Muslim Community had approximately 50 members in the country, representing 0.5% of the population.

 Religious demographics

-The population of Tuvalu was 11,000 as of 2017 estimates, up from 10,837 in the 2012 census.
+The population of Tuvalu was 11,500 as of 2022 estimates, up from 10,837 in the 2012 census.

-As of 2022, the various denominations following Christianity make up roughly (rounding errors with small overall population) 99% of the population.
-Overall, the largest faith groups are:
+As of 2022, the various denominations following Christianity make up roughly (rounding errors with small overall population) 96% of the population.
+Overall, the largest faith groups were: